When it comes to choosing a keyboard, there are no fashion statements.

 On the hybrid side of things, Kawai offers the magnificent NOVUS NV10S Hybrid Digital Piano.

 The NV10S individually weights every single key and is a complete recreation of an acoustic piano action, using precision optical sensors as well as a hybrid damper mechanism that claims to be unique on the market.

 For under $15,000, that represents the best high-end digital piano that Kawai has to offer.

 Founded in Tokyo in 1962, Korg – formerly known as Keio Electronic Laboratories – are a digital only producer of pianos, pedals, recording equipment, synthesizers and guitars.

 Their main focus is digital technology, and this is reflected in their product range, which is workstation and synth-heavy keyboards.

 In fact, they are one of the most used brands worldwide for studio-based workstations and the most recognizable, along with Nord.

 Their entry into the digital piano market is relatively recent and certainly competitive, although lacking in a high-end range.

-The G1 Air, for example – their flagship digital upright – retails for about $1600.
+The G1 Air, for example – their flagship digital upright – retails for almost $2000.